 In May this year Harsgeir View cottage was awarded a Certificate of Excellence by Trip Advisor - "for having consistently earned outstanding feedback from Trip Advisor travellers".

-Harsgier View is a modernised stand alone cottage in the Village of Hacklete on Great Bernera (once home of my wife's ancestors) it sleeps four people it has one double room - one twin room and is in an ideal "get away from it all" location for a relaxing holiday.
+Harsgier View is a modernised stand alone cottage in the Village of Hacklete on Great Bernera. (once home of my wife's ancestors) it sleeps four people it has one double room - one twin room and is in an ideal "get away from it all" location for a relaxing holiday.
 This cottage is run as a small family island based business.
-We are associated to a local business that offers boat tours and exploration of the island of Little Bernera
+We are partner to a local business that offers boat tours and exploration of the island of Little Bernera.

 The cottage has oil central heating, double glazing and is fully fitted for self -catering.
 Dishwasher, Microwave, Home laundry, Phone line and WiFi access.
 Wooden flooring throughout, leather sofas and yes we accept well behaved pets.

 The cottage is on one of the highest areas of Bernera which gives it a wide panoramic view of an area which is known for it's outstanding natural beauty.
 It is close to beaches and coastal and inland walks many of which have been sign posted out by the community.
+The views span from Achmore, Uig and old Hill in Bosta.
 Harsgeir View is so named because of its view from the kitchen window to the tiny island of Harsgeir in the mouth of West Loch Roag which surrounds Bernera and Uig.
-It is fully serviced each week and a welcome pack of local produce will greet you.
+The cottage is fully serviced each week and a welcome pack of local produce will greet you.

 Leave the cottage, walk over the bridge at Valasay, up the side of the Toab Loch and over to the fantastic beach at Bosta were the reconstructed Iron Age house ( open summer months) sits on the original archaeological site which was discovered in the 1990's.
 The finds of this dig can been seen at the community run museum which serves tea and coffee during the summer.
 Bird watchers and wildlife lovers are regular visitors to the cottage, Seals, Buzzards and even Otters are known to inhabit the immediate location.
 You are welcome to use the fishing rods in the cottage if you fancy a spot of rock fishing and the cottage is well stocked with books and games if you fancy a stay in day.

-We have been letting this cottage for some 8 years now and we boast all our feedback has been positive.
+We have been letting this cottage for some 10 years now and we boast all our feedback so far has been positive.
 No oil or electric charges.
 Contact us and we will post you out our very useful and comprehensive tourist/visitor pack of maps and information leaflets so that you can start planning your holiday even before you arrive.
+Once you book via holiday lettings they will pass you our phone number if you want to contact us direct.

 Travel around Lewis visit - Stornoway ( 40 min drive ) Callanish Stones, The Broch Carloway, The Viking Mill at Sahwbost, The Whale bone Arch - Barvas The black houses at Arnol and Gearnan Village, Dal Beg and Dal More Beaches, Rodel Church in Harris and the Water Weel and Woodlands Centre in the Castle grounds Stornoway.